TheApeMachine/co2ok-plugin-woocommerce/readme.txt

 = What changes for my customers? =

 Besides the option that the CO2 compensation button provides, nothing changes.
-Your customers aren't troubled with registration or added steps - they just check out as always,regardless of whether they opted for CO2 compensation or not.
+Your customers aren't troubled with registration or added steps - they just check out as always, regardless of whether they opted for CO2 compensation or not.

+= Privacy considerations =

+We gather as little data as possible, specifically:
+- the WordPress admin email address, for sending invoices
+- limited information about transactions with CO2 compensation selected (orderid, order total and compensation amount)

 == Screenshots ==